raygon-renderer/raygon/README.md

 Currently, Raygon just uses a regular LBVH generated with a simple SAH heuristic, which achieves performance up to 28 Million rays per second on 28 threads with an AMD Threadripper 1950X, or around 1,000,000 rays/second per thread.

-Furthermore, some renders which acheived around 620,000 rays per second per core on my machine acheived over 1.1 Million rays per second **per thread** on an Intel i9 9900K.
+Furthermore, some renders which achieved around 620,000 rays per second per core on my machine achieved over 1.1 Million rays per second **per thread** on an Intel i9 9900K.

 Complex scenes such as the living room demo above acheive around 13,000,000 rays per second on average.